ilyam3004/Radiant/README.md

 Finally, the Presentation layer is an ASP.NET Web API which gives us an opportunity to build SPA applications, Mobile apps or Desktop clients and so far.
 This layer is responsible for all user interface logic and depends on the Application layer.

 # Other patterns and principles📚
+In software design and architecture, various patterns and principles are essential for creating well-structured systems.
+Let's explore these concepts to grasp how they contribute to building modular, testable, and maintainable software.

 ## Mediator
 Mediator provides a simple and elegant way to implement communication between different components of a system without directly coupling them together.
 In this pattern, each component sends messages to a mediator, which then distributes those messages to other components that have registered to handle them.
 This approach allows for a decoupled and loosely coupled architecture, where components do not need to know about each other's existence, promoting scalability and maintainability.
 Overall, MediatR promotes the Single Responsibility Principle (SRP) and enhances the modularity and testability of the system.